aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/conversion-sdk-api/html-converter/convert-html-to-bmp/_index.md

 {{< /tab >}}

 {{< /tabs >}}
-In the example above, the source "html_file.html" file is taken in the default storage by its `inputPath` and the converted BMP file saved in the storage "Html" folder.
+In the example above, the source "html_file.html" file is taken in the default storage by its `inputPath`, and the converted BMP file saved in the storage "Html" folder.

 {{% alert color="primary" %}}
 HTML to BMP conversion occurs with the **default conversion options**: the resulting BMP document’s width and height correspond to A4, all margins have zero value, and the resolution value is 96 dpi.